chazzka/clanekforest/clanek.md

 opakuj dokud všechny listy nesplňují podmínku

- The set of vertices $V$ is created

-The evaluation of a range starts by selecting some initial (either random or user-defined) range for each feature of the given observations.
-This range should be reasonable enough to allow all the domain space to be separated correctly, hence some tolerance is needed.

 In each construction step, the random feature's range is obtained.
 The splint point $S$ is obtained as the middle of the range $r=\langle R_s, R_e\rangle$ as in (6).